-Appendix 5: Arrangements for Safeguarding and Child Protection during COVID- 19 at [Enter school name]
+Appendix 5: Arrangements for Safeguarding and Child Protection during COVID- 19 at The Federation of Spixworth Schools

-This section of the whole school policy was created in response to Covid-19 and agreed by the Governing Body in Spring 2021.
-It will be kept it under review as circumstances continue to evolve in line with national and local guidance and should be read in conjunction with the full policy document.
+This section of the whole school policy was created in response to Covid-19 and agreed by the Governing Body in Spring 2020.
+It will be kept under review (this review: Sept 21) as circumstances continue to evolve in line with national and local guidance and should be read in conjunction with the full policy document.